European shares stutter as US budget talks stall

 * Keeps dividend unchanged after cut last year (Adds CEO comments, analyst reaction, shares)

-LONDON, Dec 20 European shares stuttered on Thursday as indexes approached overbought levels and budget talks in the United States stalled, with cruise operator Carnival plunging 6 percent on concerns about its earnings outlook.
+LONDON Dec 20 European shares stuttered on Thursday as indexes approached overbought levels and budget talks in the United States stalled, with Carnival a big faller on 2013 earnings concerns.

-The FTSEurofirst 300 closed 0.67 of a point higher at 1,142.80, trading in a tight four-point range all session, with its 14-day relative strength index (RSI) - a widely-used technical momentum indicator - at 67.5, where 70 and above are considered as 'overbought'.
+The FTSEurofirst 300 provisionally closed up 1.01 point at 1,143.14, trading in a tight 4 point range all session, with its 14-day relative strength index (RSI) - a widely-used technical momentum indicator - at 67.5, where 70 and above considered as 'overbought'.

 Politicians in the United States remained locked in talks to find a deal to avoid a "fiscal cliff" of government spending cuts and tax rises due to take effect in early 2013 that could hurt the world's largest economy.